dentys03/manual_duplex_linux/README.md

 ## About
 This driver installs a virtual printer on top of the printer you choose at the install prompt.
+Will print odd pages, will display a window with instructions in which you click "proceed" after you flip the finished odd pages.

 So most of the settings are done in your phisical printer.
 If you have more than one printer, you can run install.sh for every printer.